FreBio/FreBio.github.io/index.md

 ---

 I am a post-doctoral researcher specialized in **parasite genetics** at the [Department of Biomedical Sciences](http://www.itg.be/e/department-of-biomedical-sciences) in the Antwerp Institute of Tropical Medicine.
+I'm currently working in two units, namely the Unit of Molecular Parasitology led by **Prof. JC Dujardin** and the Unit of Veterinary Protozoology led by **Prof. J. Van Den Abbeele**.

 I am particularly interested in understanding how **pathogens** evolve in nature, addressing questions such as: how do parasites become drug-resistant?
 Which genes are involved?
 What is the role of parasite sex in spreading those genes in natural populations?
 Answering these questions with **genomic data** could provide new hope in controlling or even eliminating diseases.